Skip to content

 Thank you, [candidate name], for taking the time to meet with [manager name] and share more information about your [job title] skills and experience.
 Unfortunately, we will not be taking your application to the next round.

-While we appreciate your efforts, we have decided to move forward with another candidate that has more experience in [skill/software] for this position.
+While we appreciate your efforts, we have decided to move forward with another candidate who has more experience in [skill/software] for this position.

 We wish you the best of luck with your job search.